 - Use the check out/check in system when going out to work on the trails.
-If you will be working far from camp, tell someone where you will be, in case we have to look for you.
+If you will be working far from camp, tell someone where you will be, in case we must look for you.

 - No climbing of trees unless this is required for your research (for which you must have the appropriate equipment).

-- Life jackets must be worn at all times when traveling by boat on the river.
+- Life jackets must always be worn when traveling by boat on the river.

 - Don’t ignore cuts, bites, stings, scrapes, splinters, punctures etc. Any break in the skin must be attended to with proper medications.